Hermes Records

 Hermes Records is an independent record label founded in Tehran, Iran, in 1999 by Ramin Sadighi.
 Under the slogan music for music, Hermes has published and produced mainly contemporary Persian music.

 Hermes Records has published different styles and genres of contemporary Persian music, as well as interactions between western and oriental musical textures and harmonies.
 It has been described as having "almost singlehandedly built a much needed platform for artists and fans of genuinely experimental Iranian music".

-The label is officially distributed in Iran, Turkey, Italy, UK, France, Germany, Greece & BeNeLux, but via second-party businesses, some recordings can also be found in other countries.
-Their music is also available online at Mondomix, Amazon, iTunes, Rhapsody, AOL and MusicMatch.
+The label is officially distributed in Iran, Turkey, Italy, UK, France, Germany, Greece & BeNeLux.